jieverson/waifubot/README.md

 ## How to make Plugins

-We don't have anything done here yet, so you will have to wait.
+We don't have anything done yet, so come back later.

 ## Install/Run from Source